-Tip - If Sun Ray DTU traffic loss is more than .1%, allocate higher priority to the VLAN that carries Sun Ray DTU traffic.
-For more information on how to change the priority, please refer to the manufacturer's documentation for your switch.
+Tip - Sun Ray DTU traffic loss of more than 0.1%, may indicate a network problem.
+You may want to allocate higher priority to the VLAN that carries Sun Ray DTU traffic.
+For more information on how to change the priority, see the manufacturer's documentation for your switch.